Skip to content

 How to calculate your process sigma

-1. Defect opportunities: Each customer requirement represents an opportunity for defects.
+1. Defect opportunities: Each customer requirement is a chance for defects.
 An invoice might have 5 opportunities - correct amount, right address, accurate items, proper formatting, timely delivery.

-2. Defects vs. defectives: A defective unit may have multiple defects.
+2. Defects vs. defectives: A defective unit can have multiple defects.
 One incorrect invoice (defective) might have wrong amount AND wrong address (two defects).

-3. Sample size matters: Ensure your data represents typical performance, not best-case or worst-case scenarios.
+3. Sample size matters: Your data should represent typical performance, not best-case or worst-case scenarios.

 The calculation: